Last Updated: August 27, 2021.

 VCF East University Class of 2021 is on October 8 from 9AM to 5PM.

-Classes are usually about 45 minutes long with 15 minutes of Q&A. We are flexible if your topic has a need to run longer.
+Classes are usually about 45 minutes long with 15 minutes of Q&A.

 We are looking for how-to classes ranging from programming to repair to informational.
 If you are interested, then please fill out this form.